 I made a device that will separate the bullets, BBs, and extra Danzac.
-I took two similar containers.
+Use two similar containers.
 On the bottom of one container, I drilled holes big enough for the BBs to fall through but not so big as to let the bullets fall.
 I then put this container inside of the other one.
 The idea is to let the BBs and unused Danzac fall through the holes into the second container, leaving the coated bullets inside the first.

-I simply dump the contents of one pill bottle into the top container and hand vibrate until most of the BBs have fallen through.
+Simply dump the contents of one pill bottle into the top container and hand vibrate until most of the BBs have fallen through.

 I separate the two containers and dump the bullets onto a clean towel (no, not the ones used in the cleaning process).
 I then dump the BBs and extra Danzac back into the pill bottle it came from.
 Repeat this step for the other bottles.